Home

 ORC files are completely self-describing and are not dependent on Hive metastore or any other external metadata.
 The file includes all information about the type and encoding of the objects stored in the file.
 Since the file is self-contained, it is independent of the user's environment for proper interpretation of the file content.

 At the end of the file, the postscript contains the compression options and the size of the compressed footer.
-The footer of the file contains a list of stripes in the file, the number of rows on stripe and the data type of each column and various metadata.
+The footer of the file contains a list of stripes in the file, the number of rows on the stripe the data type of each column, and various metadata.

 Split calculation